 Rising temperatures increase the risk of infectious diseases.
 This is shown in a new report by the Robert Koch Institute (RKI) on the topic of climate change and health.
 Under …

-The most common effects of poor indoor air quality are: eye, nose and throat irritation, headaches, dizziness and fatigue, coughing, allergies….
+The most common effects of poor Indoor Air Quality are: irritation of the eyes, nose and throat, headache, dizziness and fatigue, coughing, allergies…

-“The total external health costs to society from air pollution are estimated at €330-940 billion per year.”
-Source: Europese Commissie – November 2017
+“The total external health-related costs to society from air pollution are estimated to be in the range of €330-940 billion per year.”
+Source: European Commission – November 2017

-Although it is not scientifically proven (yet), we believe through our experience that working in healthy workplaces will improve your chances of job satisfaction.
+Although it is not (yet) scientifically proven, by our experience we believe that working in healthy work places will improve your chances for happiness.

-As you are less exposed to air pollution, it will increase your productivity, satisfaction and possibly create a sense of lasting well-being.
+Being less exposed to indoor air pollution, it will increase your productivity, satisfaction & potentially creating a sense of sustainable well-being.

-Research has shown that poor air quality in and around buildings can not only reduce productivity but also cause visitors to express dissatisfaction.
+Research has shown that poor indoor air quality in buildings can decrease productivity in addition to causing visitors to express dissatisfaction.

-Work performance can be improved by up to 9% through superior indoor environmental quality (IEQ).
-The economic benefits of performance improvements will often outweigh the costs by delivering better IEQ.
+Work performance may be improved up to 9% by providing superior indoor environmental quality (IEQ).
+The economic benefits of the performance improvements will often prevail the costs of providing better IEQ.

-According to an Australian study, improving indoor air quality reduces sick leave by 39% and costs by 44%!
+According to an Australian study, improving IAQ reduces sick leave rate by 39% and costs by 44%!

-Estimates conducted by the Lawrence Berkeley National Laboratory show, that the benefits of improved IEQ are significant, including increased work performance, reduced Sick Building Syndrome symptoms and lower absenteeism.
+Estimations performed by the Lawrence Berkeley National Laboratory show, that benefits of an improved IEQ are substantial, including increased work performance, reduced Sick Building Syndrome symptoms and reduced absence.